cchaglund/visreg-test/README.md

 Limitations:

 - Only Electron browser is (currently) supported in the container.
-- Assessment with image previews will (currently) not work in the container - this must be triggered locally with `npx visreg-test -a` manually after the container has exited (web app coming soon).
 - Cannot run lab mode in the container.
 - Currently you have to install the container via the npm package, so you need to have it installed.
 In the future, potentially the container could be hosted on Docker Hub, and you could run it with a single command, e.g. `docker run visreg-test`.
 However, there are benefits to having a local install of the package, such as lab mode and typescript support in your IDE.
 - You may need to pull the cypress image manually before running the container, e.g. `docker pull cypress/browsers:latest`.
 Unsure if this is necessary (might just be on Windows), but you'll know to try it if you get an error like `ERROR [internal] load metadata for docker.io/cypress/browsers:latest`.